-Shahid Kapoor's 'Jersey' To Release On August 28, 2020
+Shahid Kapoor's 'Jersey' Fee Is Rs 35 Cr Plus Profits!
+Film To Release On August 28, 2020

 It just came to be known that Shahid Kapoor will be featuring in the Hindi remake of Telugu hit movie 'Jersey'.
-Gowtham Tinnanauri, who helmed the original, will be directing the Hindi version too.
+Gowtham Tinnanauri, who helmed the original, will be directing the Hindi version, too.
 Now, it has been revealed that the movie will release on August 28, 2020.
+Shahid Kapoor has reportedly charged Rs 35 crore plus profits for the Jersey remake.

-On casting Shahid in the movie, Gowtham said: "I'm really looking forward to remaking my film 'Jersey' in Hindi and taking it to national audiences and there is no one better than Shahid Kapoor to recreate the magic of the original for Hindi audiences."
+On casting Shahid Kapoor in the movie, Gowtham said: "I'm really looking forward to remaking my film 'Jersey' in Hindi and taking it to national audiences and there is no one better than Shahid Kapoor to recreate the magic of the original for Hindi audiences."

 The Telugu version of the film narrates the story of a struggling cricketer (Nani) and the hurdles he crosses to make it to the Indian cricket team.
 The story was a moving drama, which had Shraddha Srinath and Harish Kalyan in lead roles.
 The Hindi version is being produced by Allu Aravind, Aman Gill and Dil Raju.
 The shooting for the film will reportedly start in December.